 As you set the lemons up and add in the coloring, adding in the final ingredient – the baking soda – will start a reaction that starts with a fizz until they start to overflow out of the lemon.
 Watch your kids’ faces glow in amazement as the colors begin to bubble out of the lemon right before their eyes.

 For a step-by-step guide on successfully recreating this experiment, check out 123 Home School 4 Me.

 What better way to teach your preschoolers about fruits and vegetables than through a visit to your local orchard?
 Showing them how these plants are grown, taken care of, and harvested will help them learn about the science of planting.
 Going will also show your preschoolers that so many people work hard to make sure that there is plenty for everyone to eat and enjoy.
 So, if you have an accessible and child-friendly orchard in your area, do not miss the chance to visit it with your kids while they are eager to learn.

 Children’s songs exist for a reason – they are effective ways to introduce topics to kids.
 When singing songs, children remember the words better, recall the story behind the lyrics, and ultimately learn about the subject much more quickly.
 That said, singing songs about fruits and vegetables is another great way to help teach your kids about different fruits and vegetables.

-If you need songs that sing about fruits and vegetables, check this list.
+If you need songs that sing about fruits and vegetables, check out this list from Enchanted Learning.

 Create a discovery bottle for fruits and vegetables with these three easy-to-find materials: a clear, empty bottle like this, dry black bean seeds, and miniature fruits and vegetables (you can choose toys from the toy shop or even fruit or vegetable-shaped mini erasers like these).